TeamCodeStream/codestream-guide/docs/src/faq/store-source.md

 copies of any code beyond the specific snippets being discussed.

-If your company requires that all code discussions and code snippets remain on your network, CodeStream does offer an [on-premises solution](https://github.com/TeamCodeStream/onprem-install/wiki) in addition to the cloud service.
+If your company requires that all code discussions and code snippets remain on your network, CodeStream does offer an <a href="/onprem">on-premises solution</a> in addition to the cloud service.